steppsr/xd-nft-wizard/README.md

 **Tip:** Credit to Mintgarden API for powering many of the features of this script.

 ## Download

+**Tip:** The latest _stable_ version you can find under releases.
+The main branch may have an in development version and could contain some bugs.

 You can download the following files individually, or grab the latest release.
 Put the files into a folder you create for the application.
 I like to do this in my home directory.